-“You are already on the clock and getting paid right now,” says our supervisor, a man named Spivey who has the bluster, paunch, jaw, shorts, and indecent bulges of a junior high football coach.
+“You are already on the clock and getting paid right now,” says our supervisor, a man named Spivey who has the bluster, paunch, jaw, shorts, and smell of a junior high football coach.
 He wears a tight Polo shirt with the Amazon logo over the floppy triangle of his left breast.

 “Now here’s something we do a little different around here that you might not find at your other jobs you have had,” says Spivey.
 “If you do a good job, you get to scream.
 It’s just a thing that we do different.”